AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-commerce.md

 >
 >The **[!UICONTROL Adobe Commerce]** connector is in beta and only available to a select number of customers.

-The Adobe Commerce destination connector lets you select one or more Experience Platform segments to activate to your Adobe Commerce account to deliver a dynamic personalized experience for your shoppers.
-Within Adobe Commerce, you can then select those Adobe Experience Platform segments to personalize unique offers in the cart such as 'buy 2 get 1 free,'.
+The [!DNL Adobe Commerce] destination connector lets you select one or more Experience Platform segments to activate to your [!DNL Adobe Commerce] account to deliver a dynamic personalized experience for your shoppers.
+Within [!DNL Adobe Commerce], you can then select those Adobe Experience Platform segments to personalize unique offers in the cart such as 'buy 2 get 1 free,'.
 You also can display hero banners and modify product pricing through promotional offers, all customized to Adobe Experience Platform segments.

 <!--## Use cases {#use-cases}